Atrika10/Javascript-Learning/Complete Js/API.md

 #
 ## <p style = "color : pink"> AJAX => Asynchronous Javascript and XML </p>
-Initially, when we call our API we used to get response in `XML` format ; & this process happen asynchrnously that is why it is called AJAX.
+Initially, when we call our API we used to get response in `XML (Extensible Markup Language)` format ; & this process happen asynchrnously that is why it is called AJAX.
 Although now we got our data in `JSON` format.

 * AJAX is basically entire process through which we perform our API call and in response we got some data ; this entire process happen asynchronously.
 * When we send a call to API it's known as `AJAX calls` .
 Ajax calls allow a website to update part of its content upon a user action without the need to reload the page.